 Swansboro, NC 28584

 Bear Island, an 892-acre barrier island has one of the most unspoiled beaches on the Atlantic coast and is accessible only by passenger ferry or private boat.
 Huggins Island, located just east of Bear Island in the mouth of Bogue Inlet, is a 225-acre island with a maritime swamp forest that is, according to the Division of Parks and Recreation, "listed as a Globally Rare and Significant Area."
-The 17-acre Jones Island became a part of the park in October 2007 and is managed as a state natural area.
+The 17-acre Jones Island is managed as a state natural area.
 A visitors center and ferry dock are on 33 acres on the mainland in Onslow County, and in 2015 the state acquired an additional 300 acres on the mainland.
 The park offers boating, camping, education and events, fishing, picnicking and swimming.
-The park also has a kayak, canoe and paddleboard rental concession that also offers tours and instruction.
+The park has a kayak, canoe and paddleboard rental concession that also offers tours and instruction.

 Hanging Rock State Park